About this Article

 Debunking the Myths

 For users with heavy traffic ecommerce sites, it is not uncommon to see an ecommerce site suddenly begin to slowdown and take considerable time between page loads.
 When this occurs, the first reaction by some IT individuals and business owners is whether or not WooCommerce is capable of handling their growing ecommerce site.
 We often get inquiries regarding WooCommerce and its ability to handle large inventories and scale effectively to handle large volumes of orders.
 We were surprised to find out that we are not the only software provider that deals with this line of questioning on the most popular and proven ecommerce platform in the world.
-Not surprising to us, this circulated myth that WooCommerce only works for small operations is unfounded.
-The reality is that there is no such thing as an ecommerce site you simply install and deploy without continuous performance monitoring to ensure the site stays healthy and fast as more visitors start to use the site.
-Think about it… this is not much different than how a restaurant owner deals with growth.
-As the volume of restaurant foot traffic increases, an owner knows he or she must be prepared to add more dining tables, find better ways to prepare and cook food quicker, or find a larger location and hire more staff to handle the amount of business coming in.
-Your ecommerce site will evolve and it must be monitored and scaled accordingly.
+Not surprising to us is a circulated myth that WooCommerce only works for small operations is unfounded.
+The biggest issue we find is a WooCommerce site that has not been properly optimized.

 Get the Right Pieces in Place